grafana/grafana/docs/sources/dashboards/variables/inspect-variable/index.md

 ![Variables list](/static/img/docs/variables-templates/variable-not-referenced-7-4.png)

 In addition, all referenced variables have a dependency icon next to the green check mark.
 You can click on the icon to view the dependency map.
 The dependency map can be moved.
-You can zoom in out with mouse wheel or track pad equivalent.
+You can zoom in out with mouse wheel or track pad equivalent.-->

 ![Variables list](/static/img/docs/variables-templates/dependancy-map-7-4.png)